kheller18/data-structures-algorithms/questions/AWS.md

     + Automated code deployment for lambda-based applications is also on the roadmap for AWS code deployment.
 This enables the user to coordinate deployments in accordance with best practice application methodologies, such as a canary deployment and a linear deployment, which helps verify that the newly created deployment programme is safe, reliable, and fit for use at an industrial level.

 55. How do I build my first serverless app?
-    + n order to get started with serverless applications, you will need to access the AWS Lambda dashboard and save the blueprint.
+    + In order to get started with serverless applications, you will need to access the AWS Lambda dashboard and save the blueprint.
 This file's original version will be downloaded, and it should include both an AWS Sam file (which the programme refers to as an AWS resource) and a ZIP file (which mostly included the function code).
 With the assistance of the AWS Cloud Formation commands, you will be able to successfully complete tasks such as documenting your serverless apps and deploying them.

-56. What is SQS and what does it perform in relation to AWS lambda?
+56. What is Simple Queue Service (SQS) and what does it perform in relation to AWS lambda?
-    + A way of sharing data between various hosts on a local network and network endpoints is what the Simple Queue Service (SQS) in AWS lambda is all about.
+    + Simple Queue Service (SQS): A way of sharing data between various hosts on a local network and network endpoints is what the Simple Queue Service (SQS) in AWS lambda is all about.
 SQS makes it possible for applications to communicate with one another and provides users with access to lambda's many different functions.
     + It makes no difference which functional components you make use of because they are all connected to one another.
 As a consequence of this, a failure mechanism is no longer required, and the ability of individual elements to communicate with one another has been significantly improved.

 57. What actions should I take to fix my app that does not require a server?